freenas/freenas-docs/userguide/system.rst

 Make sure the system is in a low-usage state as described above in :ref:`Preparing for Updates`.

-Click :guilabel:`FETCH AND INSTALL UPDATES` to immediately download and install an update.
+Click :guilabel:`DOWNLOAD UPDATES` to immediately download and install an update.

 The :ref:`Save Configuration <Saving_The_Configuration_File>` dialog
 appears so the current configuration can be saved to external media.